Budget- Friendly Partial Kitchen Remodel

 This kitchen hadn’t changed since it was built in 1987.
 The homeowner liked the layout and wanted to keep most of her cabinets, but needed better function and a fresh look.
 She needed a kitchen remodel on a budget.

-We talked through how she actually uses the space:
+During design, we talked through how she actually uses the space:

 That conversation guided the design process.
 The goal wasn’t just to update the look—but to make the space fit her daily routine.